Vyral/christal-johnson/_posts/2023-01-30-our-spotlight-on-the-amazing-estefany-argueta.md

 ---
 layout: post
-title: Meet Estefany Argueta, Buyer Specialist of AJT
+title: Our Spotlight on the Amazing Estefany Argueta
 date: 2023-01-30 00:00:00
 tags:
   - Real Estate